crazyyy/wp-framework/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.1.12: Ability to defer js files and asynchronously load css files.
-Option to not aggregate inline styles and scripts; a recommended update for all.
+* 3.2.2:* Cache - Allow debugging of which cache file is chosen.
+Premium - Cache - Serve cached content for logged in users, per role.
+Many and various tweaks and fixes; a recommended update for all.